anetczuk/LinakDeskApp/README.md

 # Linak Desk Application
 This is desktop application controlling Linak office desks.
-Application functionality is similar to application proviced by Linak -- official application does not support Linux operating systems.
+Application functionality is similar to application provided by Linak.
+One of the goals of this project is to allow the desk control under Linux operating systems, because official application does not support Linux OS.

-Application was tested on DPG1C desk panel containing built-in Bluetooth module.
+Application was tested on *DPG1C* desk panel containing built-in Bluetooth module.

-Communication protocol between DPG1C module and official application was reverse engineered mostly by mocking DPG1C Bluetooth service.
+Communication protocol between *DPG1C* module and official application was reverse engineered mostly by mocking *DPG1C* Bluetooth service.

 ## Features